halfbyte/rubysynth/website/index.md

 ---
-title: Welcome to Ruby Synth
+title: Welcome to RubySynth
 layout: home
 nav_exclude: true
 ---
-# Ruby Synth
+# RubySynth

+RubySynth is a collection of DSP code snippets, held together with duct tape (as one does), to generate (electronic) music with pure Ruby.

-This is both a talk I've given at Euruko 2019 in Rotterdam, but also an open source project to build a fully functional ruby synthesizer in pure ruby.
-This Website primarily acts as further reading material for people who watched the talk.
+I've built this for my Talk at Euruko 2019 in Rotterdam called "The musical Ruby".
+This website primarily acts as additional reading material for people who have seen the talk, either online or at the conference.
+You probably want to [start here](01_introduction.html)

 You can find all source code, including the code for this website at [halfbyte/rubysynth](https://github.com/halfbyte/rubysynth) on GitHub.